-STRATEGY 2.3 Build community resilience and inclusive recovery to reduce the safety impacts of climate change and emergencies INITIA TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.3a Partner with emergency services to ensure arrangements are in place to plan for, respond to and recover from emergencies that could occur in Frankston City 2.3.1 Drive continuous improvement of the multi- stakeholder Municipal Emergency Management Plan and sub-plans to consider the impacts of climate change and emergencies, with a focus on the evolving needs of communities most at risk of being adversely affected.
-Safer Communities Deliver, partner and compliance & safety Ongoing

-INITIAT TIVES WHAT WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.3.2 Promote accessible community spaces for people without adequate heating and cooling to provide options for community members during extreme weather events.
+Build community resilience and inclusive recovery to reduce the safety impacts of climate change and emergencies

+• • INITIA INITIATIVES WE WILL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.3a Partner with emergency services to ensure arrangements are in place to plan for, respond to and recover from emergencies that 2.3.1 Drive continuous improvement of the multi- stakeholder Municipal Emergency Management Plan and sub-plans to consider the impacts of climate change and emergencies, with a focus on the evolving needs of communities most at risk of being adversely affected.
+Safer Communities Deliver, partner and compliance & safety Ongoing Frankston City 2.3.2 Promote accessible community spaces for people without adequate heating and cooling to provide options for community members during extreme weather events.
 Safer Communities Community builder Short-term 2.3.3 Ensure diverse communities are being considered and consulted in local climate-change emergency preparedness and recovery activities.
+Safer Communities Community builder Ongoing
-Safer Communities Community builder Ongoing with service providers to identify the vulnerabilities of communities most at 2.3.4 Advocate to State Government for improvements to the Vulnerable Persons in Emergencies Policy to enable strengthened shared responsibility, concise intelligence and support for those who need it.
-Safer Communities Advocate Short-term affected by climate change and emergencies and collaborate on culturally safe and inclusive responses 2.3.5 Partner with emergency relief and recovery agencies to identify and safely refer people experiencing violence or abuse during and after emergencies to encourage fair and sustainable recovery.
-Safer Communities Partner and community builder Medium-term

-INITIA TIVES WHAT WE'LL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.3c 3c Educate and empower the community to understand and minimise the impacts of climate change and 2.3.6 Implement the Frankston City Climate Change Strategy to build the community's capacity for climate action and resilience to the impacts of climate change.
-Sustainable Assets Planner, deliver, partner and community builder Ongoing emergencies, with a focus on those communities most at risk of being adversely affected 2.3.7 Collaborate with emergency services and the community to explore opportunities to improve information and resources to be accessible and meet the needs of diverse communities and services.
-Safer Communities Advocate, partner and community builder Medium-term 2.3 2.3.8 Share and promote information and resources on climate change, its expected impacts on the community and adaptation responses to improve resilience.
-Sustainable Assets Community builder Ongoing 2.3.9 Support and facilitate community-led programs that build climate literacy and emergency preparedness, particularly with residents most at risk of being adversely affected.
+INITIA INITIATIVES WE'LL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.3b with service providers to identify the vulnerabilities of communities most at risk of being adversely 2.3.4 Advocate to State Government for improvements to the Vulnerable Persons in Emergencies Policy to enable strengthened shared responsibility, concise intelligence and support for those who need it.
+Safer Communities Advocate Short-term 2.3.5 Partner with emergency relief and recovery agencies to identify and safely refer people experiencing violence or abuse during and after emergencies to encourage fair and sustainable recovery.
+Safer Communities Partner and community builder Medium-term 2.3c Educate and empower the community to understand and minimise the impacts of climate change and 2.3.6 Implement the Frankston City Climate Change Strategy to build the community's capacity for climate action and resilience to the impacts of climate change.
+Sustainable Assets Planner, deliver, partner and community builder Ongoing communities most at risk of being adversely affected 2.3.7 Collaborate with emergency services and the community to explore opportunities to improve information and resources to be accessible and meet the needs of diverse communities and services.
+Safer Communities Advocate, partner and community builder Medium-term 2.3.8 Share and promote information and resources on climate change, its expected impacts on the community and adaptation responses to improve resilience.
+Sustainable Assets Community builder Ongoing

+INITIATIVES WHAT WE'LL DO COUNCIL LEAD OUR ROLE IMPLEMENTATION TIME FRAME 2.3.9 Support and facilitate community-led programs that build climate literacy and emergency preparedness, particularly with residents most at risk of being adversely affected.
 Sustainable Assets Community build Ongoing